STRIDES-Codes/View-SNPs-in-3D/README.md

-# Find Symmetries of 3D Structures, or View SNPs in 3D
+# View SNPs in 3D, or Find Symmetries of 3D Structures

+## Project 2: View SNPs in 3D
+iCn3D shows SNPs in the sequences.
+It will be interesting to show the mutated residues in 3D directly.
+We could use the leap program in AMBER, SCWRL, or other programs.

+Here is one example on displaying SNPs in sequences of PDB ID 1TUP: https://structure.ncbi.nlm.nih.gov/icn3d/share.html?qCkdyrBHfkdKhLcx5.

-## Project 1: Find Symmetries of 3D Structures
+## Project 2: Find Symmetries of 3D Structures
 Find the symmetry of a structure (assembly,chain,domain) and display it in iCn3D.
 We could convert the source code of SYMM to a web service.

 <b>Preliminary data</b>